BroadbandForum/usp/specification/index.md

 ## Acknowledgements

-The following individuals contributed to the testing and development of this specification.
+The following individuals are being acknowledged for their efforts in the testing and development of this specification.

 | Name  | Company | Email |